lintnet/lintnet/README.md

 ## Features

 - [Support various configuration file formats](https://lintnet.github.io/docs/supported-data-format)
 - Powerful.
-You can lint configuration files flexibly by Jsonnet.
+You can lint files flexibly by Jsonnet.
 And lintnet extends Jsonnet by native functions
 - Secure.
-Jsonnet can't access filesystem and network so it's secure compared with common programming languages such as JavaScript
+Jsonnet restricts access to filesystem and network so it's secure compared with common programming languages such as Python
-- Shareable. lintnet provides Module system that you can share lint rules between other projects.
-You can develop lint rules as both OSS and in-house libraries
+- Shareable. lintnet supports sharing lint rules as Modules.
+You can utilize third party lint rules, reuse your lint rules in multiple projects, and distribute lint rules as OSS and in-house libraries
-- Cross Platform. lintnet works on Linux, macOS, Windows / amd64, arm64
-- Easy to install. lintnet is a single binary written in [Go](https://go.dev/), so you only need to install an execurable file into `$PATH`. lintnet has no dependency that you need to install.
+- Easy to install. lintnet is a single binary written in [Go](https://go.dev/), so you only need to install an execurable file into `$PATH`. lintnet has no dependency that you need to install

 ## Document